-We now know of thousands of planets circling other stars.
-These systems are very different than we expected they would be.
-We've found Jupiter-sized gas giant planets huddled close to their stars.
+We now know there are thousands of planets orbiting other stars—extrasolar planets, or “exoplanets.”
+These systems are very different than astronomers expected.
+We've found huge gas giant planets huddled close to their stars.
 We've found "super-Earths" two to 10 times the mass of our own planet.
 We've found planets orbiting double-star systems.
-It may be our own solar system that's the oddball in the universe.
+It may turn out that our own solar system is the oddball in the universe.

-But despite the strangeness, the question that drives us remains the same: Are there other planets out there that could have given rise to life?
+Despite the unexpected discoveries, the question that drives us remains the same: Are there other planets out there that could, or do, support life?

-Webb will study the atmospheres of these extrasolar planets — or exoplanets, as they're called — for the chemical fingerprints of water vapor, methane, ammonia, carbon monoxide, and carbon dioxide — the types of gases that were present on primitive Earth.
-Webb will examine how gas and dust disks around stars coalesce into planets, and define the raw materials of those disks with much greater precision than any previous telescope.
+The Webb telescope will study the atmospheres of exoplanets for the chemical fingerprints of water vapor, methane, ammonia, carbon monoxide, and carbon dioxide — the types of gases that were present on primitive Earth, and on other worlds in the Solar System.
+Webb will study how gas and dust disks around stars coalesce into planets, and examine the raw materials of those disks with much greater precision than any previous telescope.